 Conventional wisdom in some quarters may hold that medical imaging amounts to pushing the right button on a machine and receiving an instant diagnosis.
 But nothing could be further from the truth.
 Imaging technologies and techniques continue to evolve rapidly.
 As the sophistication of the tools increases, so too does the demand for expertise among the people carrying out the exams, interpreting the results, and performing the procedures.
 Advanced imaging is revealing increasingly subtle body processes, but the data imaging produces are not useful unless the person interpreting them has the specialty knowledge and experience necessary to understand what he or she is seeing.

-With a staff of more than 100 specialty-trained radiologists, supported by hundreds of highly trained technologists, as well as an active research program that continues to create tomorrow's imaging advances, Massachusetts General Hospital Imaging is positioned to meet the challenges of medical imaging today and in the future.
+With a staff of more than 100 specialty-trained radiologists, supported by hundreds of highly trained technologists, as well as an active research program that continues to create tomorrow's imaging advances, we are positioned to meet the challenges of medical imaging today and in the future.

 Mass General Imaging and the Department of Radiology

-The heart of Mass General Imaging is the Mass General Department of Radiology—the clinical and academic organization made up of our specialized radiologists, residents and fellows engaged in our rigorous training programs, and investigators who carry out an ambitious slate of research through a wide collection of labs.
+In addition, the Department of Radiology is a clinical and academic organization made up of specialized radiologists, residents and fellows engaged in rigorous training programs, and investigators who carry out an ambitious slate of research through a wide collection of labs.

 Mass General offers specialty-trained radiologists, leading-edge technology and a caring staff that's committed to patient safety and comfort.